jaegertracing/jaeger-operator/CONTRIBUTING.md

 ### Developing new E2E tests

 E2E tests are located under `tests/e2e`.
 Each folder is associated to an E2E test suite.
-The tests are developed using KUTTL.
+The Tests are developed using KUTTL.
 Before developing a new test, [learn how KUTTL test works](https://kuttl.dev/docs/what-is-kuttl.html).

 To add a new suite, it is needed to create a new folder with the name of the suite under `tests/e2e`.